 #2 Pay Unpaid Dues

 As a member of the association, you’re obligated to pay the regular association dues.
 If you forget to pay, that doesn’t put you in the clear — the amount will accumulate, and you’ll have to settle them sooner or later.
 Additionally, if you owe the association fees or fines, you have to pay them off.
 If you don’t clear your debts, the HOA board won’t allow you to move out.
 In other words, it complicates the moving-out process.
 And while you will be able to sell your house, the unpaid amount will be taken from the money you make.

-Pro Tip: A property management company can ensure that you don’t forget to pay the association dues.
+Pro Tip: A Luxury Estate maintenance and management company can ensure that you don’t forget to pay the association dues.
 That way, when the time comes to sell, you won’t have to worry about your debts.

 #3 Find Out If There Are Any Fees